Wanjie-Ryan/Go-Budget/readme.md

-handlers folder --> controllers middlewares --> anything regarding middlewares request --> houses any struct that is used to constructu reeequest coming into the application services --> communicate with DB common folder houses anything that we want to call globally in our app
+handlers folder --> controllers middlewares --> anything regarding middlewares request --> houses any struct that is used to construct requests coming into the application. (much like a DTO) services --> communicate with DB common folder houses anything that we want to call globally in our app